Yoga Instructor

 Have you ever had to use the restroom so badly that you had to leave a class you were in the middle of teaching?
 Were the students cool about it, or did they complain that it threw off their practice?

-Asked by Haley over 11 years ago
+Asked by Haley about 12 years ago

 Very funny.
 Yes, it has happened once.
 However, I had the wherewithal to hold it until the appropriate time in class.
 There were no complaints that I heard about.